JonasBaeumer/JonasBaeumer/README.md

 Hi 👋 My name is Jonas Bäumer
 =============================

-Information Systems Student (B.Sc) @Technical University Munich
+Information Systems Student (M.Sc) @Technical University Munich
 ---------------------------------------------------------------

 I like to explore and learn new things, experiment, and craft code.